CopperEgg/metrics-plugins/postgres/README.md

 This plugin requires the 'pg' gem, AKA the ruby-pg gem.
 It will be installed during the bundle process.

-This has been tested with ruby 1.9.3.
+This has been tested with ruby 1.9.3 and with Ruby-1.8.7 on Ubuntu 12.04.
 You will need to install and set up Ruby on your system, you can find documentation on how to do that on the Ruby site, or anywhere else Google takes you.

 ###2.
 Download the agent to your PostgreSQL server, and configure it